 How do I switch billing administrators?

 An application can have multiple billing administrators.
 Every billing administrator must also be an application administrator.
-Go to the admin console Billing Status page and click Manage Billing Administrators.
+Use the Google Developers Console to manage billing.

 How do I update my credit card number or other billing information?

 Only billing administrators can change billing information.
-Administrators can add or change credit card information from the admin console Billing Settings page.
-Go to the Billing Profile page to change account contact information.
+Administrators can add or change credit card information using the Google Developers Console.

 Do I have to re-enable billing after updating my billing information?

 No. Once you update your credit card number, billing address, or other billing information, App Engine will automatically use this new information for your next statement.
 If you have more than one payment source listed, you should make sure that you've selected the correct account as the primary account, and do the same for the backup account, if one is selected.

 What happens if I change my maximum daily budget in the middle of the day?

 Your application's maximum daily budget is set to the highest budget that you specified during the course of the day (before midnight PST).
 For example, if you enter $4.00 in the Max Daily Budget field and then adjust it to $2.00 later in the day, you may still be billed up to $4.00 for that day.